 Are you looking for easy peasy sewing ideas for beginners?
-Or maybe you LOVE sewing for kids!
+Or maybe you absolutely LOVE sewing for kids!
 Its a super easy, enjoyable, foolproof way to practice your sewing skills!
 And since there’s no pressure to sew complicated curves or zippers or darts etc it’s also very relaxing!
-Just like this paper bag skirt tutorial!
+Just like this paper bag skirt!

 I love making clothes for my little girl, mainly because I don’t have time to create complicated garments but also because these type of sewing ideas for beginners are so rewarding.
 My heart fills with joy when I see my gorgeous munchkin wearing what these humble hands created!

-This paper bag skirt was the perfect project as I really needed something quick to put together for her, in less than a couple of hours.
-It took a while longer though as I had to take photos and record a video for this tutorial but it should take you about an hour or so to make your own paper bag skirt.
+This paper bag waist skirt was the perfect project as I really needed something quick to put together for her, in less than a couple of hours.
+My paper bag skirt took a while longer though as I had to take photos and record a video for this tutorial but it should only take you about an hour or so to make your own paper bag skirt.

 - 2 strips of fabric of same type (I used 100% cotton, similar here)